janosh/awesome-sveltekit/readme.md

 ## 🎉 Open to Suggestions

 See something that's missing from this list?
 [PRs welcome](https://github.com/janosh/awesome-sveltekit/edit/main/sites.yml)!
 A good place to discover influential Svelte projects (not necessarily SvelteKit) is [GitHub Trending](https://github.com/trending/svelte?since=monthly).
-If anything on that list stands out to you but is missing here, do add it!
+If anything on that list stands out to you but is missing here, please add it!